-- On this basis the tax system should allow individuals to make their consumption decisions in a way that reflects the true cost of the use productive resources over time between current consumption and investment. - If we define the normal return to be the return on a safe investment, then the normal return reflects this trade-off.
-Taxing (or subsidizing) the normal return will distort the trade-off and is generally unwise.
+- On this basis the tax system should allow individuals to make their consumption decisions in a way that reflects the true cost of the use productive resources over time between current consumption and investment. - If we define the normal return to be the return on a safe investment, then the normal return reflects this trade-off. - Taxing (or subsidizing) the normal return on saving will distort the trade-off.